AvistoTelecom/jpa-search/README.md

 <details>
   <summary>4 - Create Criteria Enum</summary>

-To specify a filter for your search, you need to create an enum as described in the description section.
+To specify a filter for your search, you need to create an enum as described in [How to use it ? 🤔](#how-to-use-it).

 </details>